-To accompany this Pantheonization with a resolutely universalist dimension, the exhibition focuses on the Parisian FTP-MOI while extending it to various modalities of the resistance commitment of foreigners.
-Of various political movements, within the internal resistance as well as within free France, it is around the France of human rights, the France of the Enlightenment that these plural identities were combined.
+To accompany this Pantheonization with a resolutely universalist dimension, the exhibition focuses on the Parisian FTP-MOI while extending it to various modalities of the resistant commitment of foreigners.
+From various political movements, within the internal resistance as well as in Free France, it is around the France of human rights and the France of the Enlightenment that these plural identities were combined.

 Learn more about the exhibition